mukulvarshney09/Excel-Project-1---Interactive-Sales-Report-Analysis/README.md

 -	List the top 10 states contributing to the sales.
 -	Relation between age and gender based on sales.
 -	Which channel is contributing to the maximum sales?
--	What is the highest selling category?
+-	What is the highest-selling category?

 ## Dataset Overview
 The dataset includes sales data from the shop, encompassing parameters such as order ID, customer ID, gender, age, date, month, status, channel, category, size, quantity, amount, etc.